-- is attributable to a particular risk associated with a recognized asset or liability or a highly probable forecast transaction;
+- is attributable to a particular risk associated with a recognized asset or liability or a highly probable forecast transaction; and - could affect profit or loss.

-and

-- · could affect profit or loss.

-The Company buys crude oil from the market, refines it and later sells the finished products (e.g.: gasoline, diesel, jet fuel etc.) and CO2 emission rights.
+The Company buys crude oil from the market, refines it and later sells the finished products (e.g.: gasoline, diesel, jet fuel etc.).
 Throughout a given period, the volatility associated with the oil market, both in crudes and in finished products, is transmitted to the Company refinery margin (difference between the purchase price of crude oil and the selling price of finished products).
-Also, the volatility of CO2 emission rights may expose the Company to significant cash flow variability.
-To reduce these volatilities, the Company hedges the margin with a swap on a hedged basket as relevant for the period and CO2 emission rights.
+To reduce these volatilities, the Company hedges the margin with a swap on a hedged basket as relevant for the period and cash flow hedge is applied.